franz101/LimiX/README.md

 ## 📃 License

 The code in this repository is licensed under the [Stable AI Technology Co., Ltd. License, Version 1.0 (September 2026)](./LICENSE.txt), which is **derived from the Apache License, Version 2.0**: Sections 1–9 reproduce the terms and conditions of Apache 2.0, with the definition of "License" in Section 1 modified solely to incorporate the additional provisions of Section 10 (**Additional Attribution and Model Naming Requirements**).
-Third-party code is subject to its own licenses and attribution requirements; see [LICENSE.txt](./LICENSE.txt).
+Third-party code is subject to its own licenses and attribution requirements; please check [LICENSE.txt](./LICENSE.txt).
 Model weights are licensed separately:

 - LimiX-2: [StableAI LimiX Non-Commercial License](https://huggingface.co/stableai-org/LimiX-2/blob/main/LICENSE)
 - LimiX-1-2M: [Stable AI Technology Co., Ltd. License](https://huggingface.co/stableai-org/LimiX-1_2M/blob/main/LICENSE)